htarold/piezo-agc-preamp/README.md

 ## Description
 This is a preamp board for capacitive transducers.
 It implements a simple AGC with a BJT.
 I use this as a hydrophone preamp, and I'm generally pleased with how it works.
 You could use it in a bat detector if you want.

+_NOTE:_ This circuit is not suitable for audio use, as the self noise is higher than expected for reasons I have not yet discovered.
+Also, the filter component values would need to be changed.

 ## Parking sensors
 This preamp was originally developed for car